Fdawgs/node-unrtf/README.md

 brew install unrtf
 ```

-Once they have been installed, you will need to pass the `unrtf` installation directory in as parameters to an instance of the UnRTF class:
+Once they have been installed, you will need to pass the `unrtf` installation directory as a parameter to an instance of the UnRTF class:

 ```js
 const { UnRTF } = require("node-unrtf");